ARLBench: Flexible and Efficient Benchmarking for Hyperparameter Optimization in Reinforcement Learning: Performance Comparisons with Other RL Frameworks

 \section{Performance Comparisons with Other RL Frameworks}

-To validate the correctness of our implementations beyond unit testing, we compare their performance on a range of environments to established RL frameworks in terms of reward achieved and running time.
-Additionally, running time comparisons for each environment category are shown in Figures~\ref{fig:arlbench_vs_sb3_ale}, \ref{fig:arlbench_vs_sb3_box2d}, \ref{fig:arlbench_vs_sb3_cc}, \ref{fig:arlbench_vs_sb3_mujoco}, and\ref{fig:arlbench_vs_sb3_xland}.
+To validate the correctness of our implementations beyond unit testing, we compare their performance on a range of environments to established RL frameworks in terms of achieved return and running time.
+Additionally, running time comparisons for an HPO method of $32$ RL runs, using $10$ seeds each on the full environment set and our subsets between ARLBench and SB3 for each environment category are shown in Figures~\ref{fig:arlbench_vs_sb3_ale}, \ref{fig:arlbench_vs_sb3_box2d}, \ref{fig:arlbench_vs_sb3_cc}, \ref{fig:arlbench_vs_sb3_mujoco}, and\ref{fig:arlbench_vs_sb3_xland}.

-Figure~\ref{fig:app_perf_comp} compares the resulting learning curves between ARLBench, SB3 and the Brax default agent.
-We use the Brax agent instead of SB3 since SB3 performed significantly worse than we expected.
-In most of our tests we observed very similar behavior with the other framworks and ARLBench outperforming the other two times and showing comparable learning curves for all other experiments.
-In the case of DQN, where SB3 performed better on CartPole and worse on Pong, SB3's results look noisy, possibly causing this discrepancy in both directions.
+Figure~\ref{fig:app_perf_comp} compares the resulting learning curves between ARLBench and SB3.
+For Brax environments, we use the default implementations for PPO and SAC included in Brax as our baselines, since SB3 performed significantly worse compared to the Brax algorithm implementations.
+In most of our tests, we observe very similar behavior with the other frameworks, with ARLBench outperforming the other two times and showing comparable learning curves for all other experiments.
+In the case of DQN, where SB3 performed better on CartPole and worse on Pong, the results of SB3 look noisy, possibly causing this discrepancy in both directions.
 SB3 also outperforms ARLbench on Pendulum, though this difference is fairly slight.
 For PPO on Ant, ARLBench performs quite a bit better than the Brax default agent, though their performances of SAC are the same.
 Inconsistencies in learning curves can be due to differences in the implementations of algorithms\footnote{\url{https://iclr-blog-track.github.io/2022/03/25/ppo-implementation-details/}} and environments~\citep{voelcker2024can}.
 Overall, this shows that our algorithms perform on par with other commonly used implementations.